rooseveltframework/semantic-forms/README.md

 ## Validation styles

-Inputs with the `required` attribution will result in a visual indicator (*) being added to its label.
+Inputs with the `required` attribute will result in a visual indicator (*) being added to its label.
 You can disable this indicator with the `data-no-asterisk` attribute on the label element:

 ```html
 <form class="semanticForms">